-Noritake has been creating new value to meet the diversifying social environment and needs that are evolving with time.
+Noritake has been creating new value to meet the and needs that are evolving with time.

 Since its foundation, the Noritake Group has applied and developed a range of proprietary technologies, and currently operates its business in four main areas.
-We will continue to meet demand for new needs that are ever-evolving with time, and focus on creating new value that further enriches
+We will continue to meet demand for new needs that are ever-evolving with time, and focus on creating new value that further enriches the lifestyles and society of people everywhere.